ecg-icas/icas/src/source/ads.rst

 shippingOptions
 """""""""""""""

-A list of shipping options available for this ad.
-Each ad must contain at least one shipping option.
+A list of shipping options available for an ad.
 Ads can contain maximum one shipping option per shipping option type.
+Whether shipping options are disabled/optional/mandatory for an ad is configured per category, see :ref:`category_config_v2`.

 Shipping option has the following fields: